Chapter 55:

 Rebecca had discussed the idea of a castle town just outside the walls to house the slaves there once Lord Allaric’s empire was formed.
 However, Lord Allaric said that he’d still have to put restrictions on their movements for fear of leaks about the inner workings of the Dread Keep.

-Even with those restrictions, to Rebecca, it was the best life she could offer these hundreds of slaves and that, maybe one day, they’d be allowed to leave and return to their normal lives.
+Even with those restrictions, it was the best life Rebecca could offer these hundreds of slaves and that, maybe one day, they’d be allowed to leave and return to their normal lives.

 Please, take this leap of faith!
 Rebecca pleaded in her mind to the Goddess.